PotatoPotato12345678/TTT/README.md

 It doesn't output anything, but it's fine.

-open a new windows, run the following code, and follow the instruction on terminal.
+create a new Terminal from "New Terminal" in "Terminal"

+Run the following command.
+If it doesn't work, make sure your current directory on terminal using `cd`, `pwd` command.
+The path must be like this: `C:\Users\Robolab\Desktop\PBL2_project\TTT`

 ```
+cd TTT
-py -3.10-32 Calibrate_Dobot.py
+py -3.10-32 .\Calibrate_Dobot.py
 ```

 > WARNING!
 >